 The manuscript for a tenth book, Cracks in the Ivory Tower: The Bad Business Ethics of Higher Ed, with Phil Magness is under contract with Oxford University Press and currently undergoing final peer review.
 Publication is expected 2019.

 He currently has three books under contract:

-1. Injustice for All: How Financial Incentives Created America's Dysfunctional Criminal Justice System and How to Fix It, with Chris Surprenant, for with Routledge Press.
+1. Injustice for All: How Financial Incentives Created America's Dysfunctional Criminal Justice System and How to Fix It, with Chris Surprenant, for Routledge Press.

 2. Business Ethics for Better Behavior, with Bill English, John Hasnas, and Peter Jaworski, for Oxford University Press.

 3. It's OK to Want Money, under contract wth Routledge Press for their new The Ethics of How We Live series.

 He has published papers in Ethics, Philosophy and Phenomenological Research, Australasian Journal of Philosophy, Philosophical Quarterly, Social Philosophy and Policy, Journal of Medical Ethics, Journal of Business Ethics, Ratio, and the Oxford Journal of Legal Studies, among many others.

 His books have been translated sixteen times, into Mandarin, Spanish, Japanese, Portuguese, Turkish, German, Italian, Polish, Greek, Mongolian, and Swedish.
 Gegen Demokratie (Ullstein, 2017), the German translation of Against Democracy, was #33 on Der Spiegel's bestseller list.